Steps to Creating Your Account

 1. Secure the approval of your department head or manager.
 If you wish to create a social media page or profile for your department, secure the approval of your senior manager.
 VUMC employees must submit their proposal to VUMC Marketing.

 2. Define your goals.
-Before jumping in to social media for your department, program or office, spend time determining what you want to accomplish.
-Understanding this will help you choose the appropriate tool or tools, create relevant content and understand what is the best way to reach your target audience.
+Before jumping into social media for your department, program or office, spend time determining what you want to accomplish.
+Understanding this will help you choose the appropriate tool or tools, create relevant content and understand the best way to reach your target audience.
 After you’ve thought about your content and goals, ask yourself: Can we reach our goals and our target audience through an already established social media presence?
 For example, if you’re associated with the School of Engineering, would a tweet by @VUEngineering suffice?

 3. Identify a coordinator.
 Determine who will be the primary person responsible for updating and monitoring your site.
 Ensure they have the time to check in on the site at least once a day.
 This does not need to take up a significant amount of time, but successful social media sites are updated frequently, enable easy engagement with visitors and adjust in response to timely events and problems.
 Assign and train a backup for this person.
-Note: At least one of these people should be a full time staff member, not a student.
+Note: At least one of these people should be a full-time staff member, not a student.

 4. Create a strategy.
 The more work you do on the front end, the more likely you are to create a successful social media presence.
 Define what you hope to accomplish, with whom you wish to engage, and what content you wish to share first, and then begin exploring social media tools.